 Walden, by Henry David Thoreau

-Located in the remote hills of Lantau Island, Fa Hong Monastery is the mediation retreat center for the Hong Kong Insight Meditation Society.
+Located in the remote hills of Lantau Island and founded by the late Venerable Master Fa Hoi, Fa Hong Monastery is the mediation retreat center for the Hong Kong Insight Meditation Society.
 We conduct regular retreats here and members can also come meditate by appointment.
 Our practice is based on the Four Foundation of Mindfulness (Satipatthana Sutta) taught by the Buddha.

 The centre is equipped with basic beddings and mosquito net, as well as meditation cushions, and hot water showers.
 Items to remember to bring; Comfortable and warm clothes, Personal towels, Personal medication, Cup, Umbrella, Slippers, Earplugs, etc.